 The administration of medicines (prescribed and non-prescription) is planned for, with the relevant training for staff and consideration of the legal requirements for taking medication overseas.
+All Teaching assistants have undertaken this training and it is refreshed annually.

 8 VETTING and DBS